tsundoku/tsundoku.github.io/README.md

 Q - Intel vs. AMD vs. Arm
 A - if this is an assembly language question then TI MSP430
-A - the register windows on SPARC are nice too

 Q - what do you do on the weekend?
 A - hamburgers (#1 - the rib eye beef burger at Aroma)